Transport

 Alternative bus services run from Swindon town centre up to Old Town.
 Swindon Bus Company’s Services 11 and 12 combine to give a frequency of 15 minutes during the daytime.
 Service 25 runs on a very limited frequency.

-This follows on some interim changes to bus stop arrangements around Swindon town centre recently, to enable the delivery of a regeneration scheme focused on Fleming Way.
+Please note, there are some interim changes to bus stop arrangements around Swindon town centre recently, to enable the delivery of a regeneration scheme focused on Fleming Way.
 These works are due to be completed in autumn 2024 and details of the temporary bus stop locations.
+A summary of the temporary bus stop arrangements, following recent highway works on Corporation Street, can be found at the foot of the following weblink: https://www.swindonbus.co.uk/corporation-street-reopening

 Having made your way around Old Town you could enjoy a gentle stroll down the hill towards Swindon New Town (town centre) for the Beehive (Prospect Hill), Savoy - Wetherspoon (Regent Street), Wyvern Tavern (Bridge Street), The Drink Valley (Fleet Square) and Glue Pot (Emlyn Square) on your return to Swindon rail station.